ubuntu/ubuntu-project-docs/docs/reference/exception-LandscapeUpdates.rst

    (https://bugs.launchpad.net/ubuntu/+source/landscape-client/+filebug)
 -  each one of those tickets must have:

+   -  a bzr branch attached with the fix + tests
    -  two Landscape developer reviews approving the change (already a standard Landscape coding practice)
    -  a specific QA review